 Mission Blue Expeditions Team, led by Kip Evans, travelled to the Gulf of California Hope Spot last month and continued its multi-year work of supporting shark conservation in the region through documentary video and community engagement in partnership with Pelagios Kakunja.
 This La Paz-based non-profit is led by Dr. James Ketchum and is at the vanguard of shark telemetry and a strong advocate for enhanced protection of sharks in the region.
 The Expeditions Team was joined by Andrea Asunsola, a marine biologist based out of Baja California Sur and Pelagios Kakunja alumna, who helped create local connections, interview shark fishermen and generally support the conservation goals of the expedition.

-Over the course of the expedition, which is part of a shark conservation grant generously bestowed by the Marisla Foundation, Mission Blue visited rural communities in Baja California Sur in order to document and better understand the lives of shark fishermen, the economics of shark fishing and viable strategies for transitioning away from these extractive activities.
+Over the course of the expedition — part of a shark conservation project generously funded by the Marisla Foundation Paul M. Angell Family Foundation and Paradise Foundation — Mission Blue visited rural communities in Baja California Sur in order to document and better understand the lives of shark fishermen, the economics of shark fishing and viable strategies for transitioning away from these extractive activities.
 The team also dove in Cabo Pulmo national marine park and observed and recorded bull sharks in the area that owe their current abundance to the strong protections put in force there.
 With this impressive evidence of the success of one marine protected area, the team then turned their attention to supporting the creation of others in the region.

 To that end, the expedition was capped by a high-energy, multi-stakeholder conference in La Paz on January 25th, 2019.
 The occasion marked our second annual Shark Conference, co-organized by Pelagios Kakunja, that brought together scientists, shark fishermen, government officials, ecotourism operators and others to discuss the issue of shark population depletion and the path forward to ecological recovery while maintaining and deeply involving the communities that currently rely on extractive fishing practices.
 At the heart of the conference was a proposal put forth by Pelagios Kakunja to create a new marine protected area in the Gulf of California Hope Spot, based on shark migration data captured through radio telemetry, that would support the safe passage of sharks between various biological hot spots formed in and around islands and submerged mountains.